Foundation-CR14/Cookie-Clicker-Test-Task/README.md

 ## Submission

-1. Fork this repository

-2. Solve task laid out by tests.
-Commit code.

-3. Send a link to your public repository via e-mail.
+Send a link to your public repository via e-mail.

 ## Evaluation